MicrosoftLearning/APL-5001-configure-siem-security-operations-using-microsoft-sentinel/Instructions/Labs/LAB_04_perform_analytic_rule_validation.md

 - Only create, delete, or modify objects to achieve the stated requirements.
 Unnecessary changes to the environment may adversely affect your final score.
 - If there are multiple approaches to achieving a goal, always choose the approach the requires the least amount of administrative effort.

-We need to validate that Microsoft Sentinel deployment is receiving security events and creating incidents from virtual machines that run Windows.
+We need to validate that our Microsoft Sentinel deployment is receiving security events and creating incidents from virtual machines that run Windows.

 ## Architecture diagram